 Internet Explorer 10 introduces support for the HTML5 sandbox attribute, which enables security restrictions for iframe elements that contain untrusted content.
 These restrictions enhance security by preventing untrusted content from performing actions that can lead to potentially malicious behavior.

-For more detailed information about HTML5 Sandbox, see Sandbox.
+For more detailed info, see Sandbox.

 Spellcheck

-Spellcheck and autocorrect is now included in Internet Explorer 10, as defined by HTML5.
-Web developers simply have to add the spellcheck attribute, set to true, to either a text input field or textarea element.
+Spellcheck and autocorrect are now included in Internet Explorer 10, as defined by HTML5.
+Web developers simply have to add the spellcheck attribute—set to true—to either a text input field or textarea element.
 Internet Explorer 10 includes the autocorrect feature for commonly misspelled words (such as "teh" instead of "the"), and the familiar red squiggle on other unrecognized words.

-For more detailed information about HTML5 Spellcheck, see Spellcheck.
+For more detailed info, see Spellcheck.

 Video

 Support for HTML5 Video has been updated in Internet Explorer 10.
-Video will now respect recorded video orientation (such as videos recorded by a mobile phone in portrait mode versus landscape).
+Video now respects recorded video orientation (such as videos recorded by a mobile phone in portrait mode versus landscape).
 Internet Explorer 10 also includes support for the track element, which enables developers to add timed text tracks such as closed captioning, translations, or text commentary.

-For more detailed information about HTML5 Video improvements, see Video.
+For more detailed info, see Video.

 Web Workers